fromjasonstuff/fromjason-eleventy/content/posts/How do we stop Meta in 2024 We fix the information loop.md

 For example, what if we, as part of an unorganized, diverse group speaking out against Meta, each published a disclosure.
 That disclosure states that I have not received any payment from Meta.
 I have not met with Meta or any of its affiliates.
 I have not, and do not represent any corporate interests when I speak about Meta and the company’s actions. *That’s* a distinction worth amplifying, in my opinion.
 But, I digress.

 My guess is, anyone who wrote about their frustrations with Meta has been met with the type of pushback that makes you not want to write about the topic again.
 That is *by design*.
 The battle, right now at least, is one of public opinion.
-Fighting that battle can be taxings.
+Fighting that battle can be taxing.
 We need more posters, amplifiers, and aggregators engaged and ready to sub in.

 ## Posters, Amplifiers, and Aggregators make the information loop